chiph/macos-shortcuts/README.md

 ### Features & Intended Audience

 - Simple: just run the script to populate your `~/AppShortcuts` folder.
+- **Full icon support** including modern macOS apps (Calendar, System Settings, Books, etc.)
+- Intelligently extracts icons from both traditional `.icns` files and compiled `Assets.car` catalogs.
-- No configuration or additional scripts required.
+- No configuration or external dependencies required - everything needed is built into macOS.
 - Ideal for users who want a lightweight, customizable app launcher without the clutter or branding of Launchpad or other third-party tools.

 ---